Last updated: January 13, 2025

 An event sponsorship proposal or prospectus is an organized summary of your event and the sponsorship opportunities it offers.
 This proposal can be for either one event or contain multiple different events for your organization.

 Because no two events are the same, the type of event, whether it is a conference, educational event, a career fair, nonprofit event, or anything else, will also affect how you write your prospectus.
-This list will go over common guidelines when creating a sponsorship proposal — it doesn’t have to strictly follow these rules.
+This list will go over common guidelines when creating a sponsorship proposal — you don’t have to strictly follow these rules.

 The key is to capture the attention of the potential sponsor because they will likely skim the proposal at first, so don’t overcomplicate things — make sure everything is presented clearly.
 Also, communicate why sponsorship is worth it and why they should trust your organization.